kean/articles/2021-03-24-concurrency.markdown

 }
 ```

 Now the pipeline is fully thread-safe _and_ does its work in the background reducing contention on the main thread.
 Why is it important?
-The pipeline does quite a lot: coalescing, creating, and starting URL requests, which can take up to `0.6ms` on older devices.
+The pipeline does quite a lot: coalescing, creating, and starting URL requests, which can take about `0.7ms` on older devices.
 Apps can't always afford it when scrolling a collection view with multiple images per row.
 Scheduling async work on a [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue), on the other hand, is relatively fast – maybe a few *micro*seconds.
 It's not free but is faster than the work in this case.

 ### ImagePrefetcher